Yale-BIM/f21-assignments/assignment-3/README.md

 - **III-4.** Explain in your report how could you change the structure of your neural network to detect faces in a more efficient way.

+- **III-5.
+(5pt extra credit)** Create a ROS package named "shutter_face_detection" within the
+assignment 3 directory.
+Within this package, create a ROS node (Python script) named "detect_faces.py" that runs your face detection model over images received through the the topic "/virtual_camera/image_raw".
+The node should detect faces using the sliding window approach of part III-3 of this assignment.
+It is OK if your node runs slow.

+    > NOTE.
+You will need Ubuntu 16.04 (or 18.04) to test your node.

+- **III-6.
+(5pt extra credit)** Run your detect_faces.py node (from part III-5) on images
+received through Shutter's ZED camera.
+For this part of the assignment, you will have to run your code in one of the machines in AKW 410 that are connected to a Jetson TX2 Develoment Kit computer.

+    > You will need to set up an appointment with Sherry or Marynel before the assignment is due to complete this last extra credit.
+They will explain to you how to stream images from the ZED camera to the Jetson computer.